clockworknowledge/menome_processor/README.md

 The following ports and endpoints are available:

 * The API will be accessible at: **http://localhost:8000/docs**
-* RabbitMQ management console: **http://localhost:15762** using the username and password from the config
+* RabbitMQ management console: **http://localhost:15762** using the username and password from the config [Documentaiton for RabbitMQ](https://www.rabbitmq.com/management.html)
-* Flower is available at: **http://localhost:8888** for monitoring the worker
+* Flower is available at: **http://localhost:8888** for monitoring the worker [Documentation for flower](https://flower.readthedocs.io/en/latest/index.html)